 Studies the justice systems of other nations and justice as an international matter.
-Helps students understand the historical, political, social, economic and other factors that influence legal trends around the world.
-Addresses the increasing globalization of legal and human rights issues and how they are dealt with.
+Analyzes the historical, political, social, economic and cultural factors that influence legal trends around the world.
+Examines effects of increasing globalization of legal and human rights issues and how they are dealt with.
+Scrutinizes selected international criminal justice systems, including the police, courts, and correctional subsystems.
+Special emphasis is placed upon geographical, historical, and traditional perspectives that make each system unique and/or similar to the United States.
 Note: satisfies the University's (g) global curriculum requirement.

-JUS 306 Abuse and the Law (formerly Abuse and the Justice System) 3 credits
+JUS 306 Abuse and the Law (formerly Abuse and the Justice System)

 Survey of how the justice system responds to abuse (physical, sexual, emotional and financial) with an emphasis on abuse perpetrated against children, women, and the elderly.
 Analyses specific laws, law enforcement responses, case prosecution, court experiences, victim advocacy, and corrections.
+Focus on survivor-centered policy change and trauma-informed legal advocacy.

-JUS 356 Crime and Delinquency (SWK 356 Crime and Delinquency) 4 credits
+JUS 356 Crime and Delinquency (SWK 356 Crime and Delinquency)